chisquareotops/calcomExpansions/README.md

     R> exportSpp(sppExp)

-Stripping out the commentary from the above commands results in the following simple example of what a default expansion in 2019entails in R.
+Stripping out the commentary from the above examples results in a default species expansion in R.

     R> year = 2019  #Vectorized in year. year=2018:2023 would also work.
     R> pacfinSpp = getPacfinSppData(year)